-Feel like your old self—and reduce your risk of a repeat incident—with this essential guide.
+Feel like your old self—and reduce your risk of a repeat incident—with this essential guide to recovery.

 There’s little doubt that having a heart attack is a life-altering experience.
 For some people, it’s a wakeup call—a kick that motivates them to start taking better care of their bodies.

 Even if you were doing everything “right” before, it can shake your sense of control and serve as a frightening reminder of your mortality.
 It’s also natural—and smart—to be concerned about having a repeat incident: According to the American Heart Association, about 26 percent of people who have a heart attack go on to experience a second one, which could be fatal.

 While your genes and pure luck certainly play a role in what happens next, you’re not powerless.
 There are several steps you can—and should—take to swing the odds in your favor.